-Bush Order Provisions is being started with the goal of making Yellowknife a better and more sustainable place to live and visit by pushing the boundaries of producing local food and beverages.
+Bush Order Provisions Ltd. (Bush Order) is being started with the goal of making Yellowknife a better and more sustainable place to live and visit by pushing the boundaries of producing local food and beverages.

-Bush Order will take a multifaceted approach to the products it will produce, with the ultimate goal of creating a circular economy.
+We want to take a multifaceted approach to the products we produce, with the ultimate goal of creating a circular economy.
 In order to make local food production sustainable, we have a vision of creating that circular economy within Bush Order.
-We have visions of using the byproducts of one product in the production of another and generally viewing everything within our operation with this circular lens.
+Our aim is to use the byproducts of one product in the production of another and generally viewing everything within our operation with this circular lens.

 Our goal is to reduce our use of energy, while also reducing our food and material waste.
 Saving us operating costs and bring more to market.

 The idea of Bush Order Provisions came from the concept of combining multiple complementing and in-demand businesses into one that will produce local products year-round, while also providing a much-needed space for other small food service businesses.